 In case I’m misquoted, please don’t actually do any of the above.
 Instead, if you want to be a valuable staff person:

 Build teams, raise up leaders, and give ministry away.
 This will make you irreplaceable.

 Lead Yourself and Grow Yourself.

-The Gospel is not just something we believe.
-It’s something we live out in our relationships.
-When you are frustrated, schedule time asap to go and clear the air PRIVATELY.
+When you are frustrated with a Team Member, schedule time asap to go and clear the air PRIVATELY.
 Approach the issue with grace and truth.
-Their response is not your responsibility. the Gospel is your responsibility!
-Do the right thing and trust Jesus with the outcome.
+Their response is not your responsibility.
+Doing the right thing the right way IS your responsibility! t